 Christ Church Cathedral was given recognition as a National Historic Site in 1981.
 Along with being a stunning example of Gothic revival architecture, the Cathedral also played a part in the designation of Fredericton as a City by Queen Victoria.
 Due to its historic and architectural significance, our Cathedral is a popular tourist destination in Fredericton.
 It is located in the heart of downtown Fredericton, near the Bill Thorpe Walking Bridge.

 Each year, thousands of tourists visit the Cathedral.
 In July and August alone, we typically welcome between two and three thousand visitors.
-Free guided tours are provided seven days a week during the summer months, thanks to a funding community funding grant from the City of Fredericton.
+Free guided tours are provided seven days a week during the July and August, thanks to a funding community funding grant from the City of Fredericton.
 Throughout the rest of the year, between September and June, visitors are invited to visit the Cathedral on weekdays between 9:00 a.m. and 5:00 p.m., learning about the architecture and history using self-guided tour booklets which are available in four languages (English, French, Spanish and German).
 Private tours are sometimes arranged upon request for groups - it’s not uncommon for us to receive special requests from conference organizers or Fredericton Tourism staff.

 Another benefit of the Cathedral being open to the public on weekdays is to give people a quiet place to pray.
 Some churches in our area are not able to remain open throughout the week.
 We welcome attendance at morning and evening prayer, held at 8:45 a.m. and 4:45 p.m.
 Monday to Friday, and lasting approximately fifteen minutes each.
 Throughout the day between those times, anyone is welcome to visit for prayer or reflection.